 Put simply, it’s the process of tagging and tracking kegs through the production and distribution process, gathering insights into where containers are and what’s in them.
 For most breweries, the process involves a combination of scattered papers and scribbled whiteboards, but advancements in mobile keg tracking tech are helping to solve this.

-Modern keg tracking tools range from primarily hands-off solutions – such as IoT and RFID technology – to more labour-intensive, hands-on barcode scanning softwares.
+Modern keg tracking tools range from primarily hands-off solutions – such as IoT and RFID technology – to more labour-intensive, hands-on barcode scanning software.
 Deciding which system is right for your team will depend on two key factors: your budget and desired labour input.
-There is an inverse relationship between the cost of keg tracking and the amount of labour hours involved in managing the system.
-For software that doesn’t require constant human input, such as IoT softwares that can keep track of a kegs location via GPS signal, you can expect to pay far more money per keg, per month, than you would for a manual keg tracking solution.
+There is an inverse relationship between the cost of keg tracking and the number of labour hours involved in managing the system.
+For software that doesn’t require constant human input, such as IoT software that can keep track of a keg's location via GPS signal, you can expect to pay far more money per keg, per month, than you would for a manual keg tracking solution.

 Regardless of your brewery size or budget, there has been a tracking solution designed to fit your needs.
 You can learn more about the various keg tracking systems available, alongside the pros and cons of each, by checking out our article on brewery keg tracking in 2021.

 For the purpose of this discussion, we’re going to focus on barcode scanning software – a tool that allows breweries to monitor keg locations, statuses, and contents using barcode stickers and mobile scanners or phones.
 Although being the second most labour-intensive keg tracking solution – ahead of only the fully-manual system that precedes it – barcode scanning software offers an affordable, reliable, and relatively efficient way of maintaining your most important asset.